Key Takeaways

 App clones can be illegal if they infringe on the copyright, trademarks, or intellectual property rights of the original app.

-The cost to clone an app can range from $10,000–$15,000, while more complex apps can exceed $100,000.
+The cost to clone a basic app can range from $10,000–$15,000, while more complex apps can exceed $100,000.
 However, the exact cost to clone an app can depend on factors like complexity, platform (iOS or Android), features, and the development team’s rates.

 The purpose of app cloning is to: